YashAgrawal0406/JAVA-DS/STACKS/Code/Problems.md

     - [Push at bottom](#PushAtBottom)
     - [Reverse](#Reverse)

+## PushAtBottom
-## 1. Push a new item at the bottom of the stack
+1. Push a new item at the bottom of the stack

 ```Java
 //Push to the bottom of the stack